KatePaulauskas/trade-tracker/README.md

 ### Testing site features and behaviour

-During testing, it was identified that two additional rules need to be implemented to help users accurately monitor their trading progress:
+During testing, it was identified that three additional rules need to be implemented to help users accurately monitor their trading progress:

 1. Users should be prevented from adding a new trade, whether positive or negative, if a balance has not been entered.

-2. Users should be prevented from entering a negative amount for a new trade if this amount exceeds the invested amount, as in real-world scenarios, the broker would typically intervene and prevent the user from going into negative balance.
+2. Users should be prevented from entering a negative amount (loss) for a new trade if this amount exceeds the 'Current balance', as in real-world scenarios, the broker would typically intervene and prevent the user from going into negative balance.
 Unless the user is a professional trader, however, if he is, he would be seeking for more advanced capabilities than the  current Trade Tracker can offer.

+3. When a user attempts to withdraw balance, it has to be withdrawn from the 'Current balance'.
+If the current balance is at zero, the withdrawal amount has to be deducted from the 'Invested amount'.